Sterilisation Leads to Bowel Injury

 Subsequently Dawn had to undergo emergency surgery before spending the next week in the High Dependency Unit.
 She gradually began to improve and was eventually allowed to go home.
 Even so, Dawn was very restricted in her movements for the next two months.
 She could not wash, dress, or even go to the toilet unaided, relying on her husband and daughters for everything.
 The District Nurse had to visit every day to change the dressing on her wound, which was now an unsightly 22cm scar.

-Unfortunately in March Dawn’s condition regressed.
+Unfortunately, Dawn's condition continued to regress.
 She was readmitted to hospital with a pulmonary embolism and a twist in her intestine.
 This caused a major set-back in her recovery.
 Furthermore, she later experienced a large ventral hernia due to the weakness in her abdomen.

-The perforated bowel, along with the series of related health problems, had a devastating effect on Dawn’s life.
+The perforated bowel, along with the series of related health problems, had a devastating effect on Dawn's life.
 She was housebound for a number of months, was unable to sleep, and could not socialise with friends or take part in her usual activities.
-Her life was effectively put on hold, and she could not return to her job as a playgroup teacher for nine months.
+Her life was effectively put on hold, and she could not return to her job for nine months.

-Her ill health, along with the effects this has had on her family life, has caused Dawn significant physical and psychological injury.
+Her ill health has caused Dawn significant physical and psychological injury.
 She felt badly let down by the hospital that carried out the procedure.
 Not only had the surgeon negligently caused a small bowel perforation, the medical team had also failed to inform her she was at increased risk due to her previous abdominal surgery.

 Dawn decided to discuss her case with Glynns, and we suggested she had been the victim of medical negligence.
-We helped her make a claim and she was awarded £51,500 compensation.
+We helped her make a claim and she was awarded over £50,000 compensation.

 Would You Like Assistance from Specialist Surgey Negligence Claims Solicitors?